RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   file explorer.
 * Show icons for different file types (pdf, image, video, audio, compressed and MS Office files).
+* Make it change the current working directory of the active console when changing directories on it.

+#### Working Directory Toolbar

+* Rename it to *Current working directory* (it was Global working directory).
+* Make it show the current working directory of the active IPython console.

 #### Preferences